 As with most topics, the discussion around having the right mindset in business is important.
-However, for some it is not clear what this is and why you should be aware of which mindset to employ at a given time.
-Firstly, l will define what growth mindset and fixed mindset are.
+However, for some, it is not clear what this is or why you should be aware of which mindset to employ at a given time.
+Firstly, I will define what a growth mindset and a fixed mindset are.

 Once we understand these two big mindsets, I will look at a relatable example of each scenario in a business context.
-This will allow you can apply it to your situation so that you can follow along.
-Furthermore, l will list the traits that are common with each belief process and conclude by looking at what it means to you as a business person.
+This will allow you to apply it to your situation so that you can follow along.
+Furthermore, I will list the traits that are common with each belief process and conclude by looking at what it means to you as a businessperson.

 This article contains

-Dr. Carol Dweck, a Stanford University professor who is widely known for her work in this field defines a growth mindset as the “belief that your basic qualities are the things you cultivated through your effort“.
+Dr. Carol Dweck, a Stanford University professor who is widely known for her work in this field, defines a growth mindset as the “belief that your basic qualities are the things you cultivate through your effort“.

 What is a fixed mindset?

-On the flip side, she defines fixed mindset as, “believing that your qualities are imprinted in stone”.
+On the flip side, she defines a fixed mindset as “believing that your qualities are imprinted in stone”.
 A belief that talent alone is responsible for success.
-Therefore, no effort is required from an individual as abilities are fixed and cannot be developed or changed.
+Therefore, no effort is required from an individual, as abilities are fixed and cannot be developed or changed.

-So now that we understand the major differences in these two types of thinking.
-What does this mean for you as a business person?
-What role does mindset play in your business and how does it shape your performance?
+So now that we understand the major differences between these two types of thinking, What does this mean for you as a businessperson?
+What role does mindset play in your business, and how does it shape your performance?